Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Introduction

-Our key contributions are as follows: \begin{itemize} \item \textbf{Understanding Non-Robust Features in ViT:} We show that ViTs heavily rely on non-robust features surviving patch-based transformations but are not indicative of the semantic classes to humans. \item \textbf{Modeling:} We propose a set of patch-based operations as negatively augmented views, complementary to existing works that focus on semantic-preserving (``positive'') augmentations, to regularize the training away from using these specific non-robust features; \item \textbf{Improved Robustness of ViT:} We show across a wide set of robustness benchmarks that our proposed negative augmented views can consistently improve ViT's robustness and complementary to ``positive'' augmentation. \end{itemize}
+Our key contributions are as follows: \begin{itemize}[leftmargin=20pt] \item \textbf{Understanding Non-Robust Features in ViT:} We show that ViTs heavily rely on non-robust features surviving patch-based transformations but are not indicative of the semantic classes to humans. \item \textbf{Modeling:} We propose a set of patch-based operations as negatively augmented views, complementary to existing works that focus on semantic-preserving (``positive'') augmentations, to regularize the training away from using these specific non-robust features; \item \textbf{Improved Robustness of ViT:} We show across 20+ experimental settings that our proposed patch-based negative augmented views can consistently improve ViT's robustness and complementary to ``positive'' augmentation techniques as well as batch-based negative examples in contrastive learning. \end{itemize}